zkjargon/zkjargon.github.io/src/definitions/coefficient_form.md

 > *Of a polynomial*.
 Represent a polynomial as a list of the coefficients associated to each power of the indeterminate variable.
 ---

-## Coefficient Form vs Evaluation Form
 Let's look at an example polynomial $p$, defined as $p(X) = X^3 + 4X^2 + 5$.
 How can we describe this polynomial in a computer program?

-The first approach is to record a list of the coefficients in front of every power of the indeterminate $X$: `[5, 0, 4, 1]`.
+One approach is to record a list of the coefficients in front of every power of the indeterminate $X$: `p_coeffs = [5, 0, 4, 1]`.
 Here we ordered the coefficients from lowest to highest power; conveniently, the index of the elements of our array correspond to the power of $X$.
 As we recorded coefficients, this is known as the "coefficient form".

-Another equivalent representation would be to provide evaluations of $p$ at a large enough number of known points.
-In fact, for a polynomial of degree $d$, we will always need at least $d+1$ points.
-In our case, we could evaluate $p$ at 4 points: $p(0) = 5$, $p(1) = 10$, $p(2) = 29$ and $p(3) = 68$.
-Again we could record this in an array as `[5, 10, 29, 68]`.
-This recording of evaluations is aptly named the "evaluation form".
+Another equivalent representation would be to provide evaluations of $p$ at a large enough number of known points (see [Evaluation Form](./evaluation_form.md)).

+> **Coefficient Form vs Evaluation Form.**
+> There is no strictly superior representation.
+The coefficient form allows for a more lightweight representation of sparse polynomials (polynomials where many of the coefficients are $0$).
+Indeed, we only need to record the non-zero coefficients.
+On the other hand, some operations such as polynomial multiplication are much more expensive in coefficient form ($\mathcal{O}(n^2)$) than they are in evaluation form ($\mathcal{O}(n)$).
+>
-There is no superior representation, each of these provide unique properties and can allow more efficient computation of specific operations.
-We can convert from coefficient form to evaluation form by evaluating the polynomial at $d+1$ points.
+> We can convert from coefficient form to evaluation form by evaluating the polynomial at $d+1$ points.
 The operation that converts from evaluation form back to coefficient form is known as polynomial **interpolation** ([Lagrange interpolation](./lagrange_interpolation.md) is one way to perform this operation).